-MELINDA: I think it’s Blanca who actually is saving Yut-Lung for me at this point.
+MJ: I think it’s Blanca who actually is saving Yut-Lung for me at this point.
 Without Blanca, I think I’d find Yut-Lung as exasperating as Eva does, but with Blanca, I’m finding him sort of adorably pathetic.

 ROBIN: I’m glad Eva spoke up, because I’ve been finding Yut-Lung insufferable these past few volumes and was trying to figure out how to articulate that.
 His whole potential to a smart foil has been destroyed by his petulance, and while he’s still dangerous, he’s not really a threat to my mind any more.
 And thus, far less compelling.

-CONNIE: Melinda, I like your point about how Ash would be comparing himself to the mercenaries and agonizing over it.
+CONNIE: MJ, I like your point about how Ash would be comparing himself to the mercenaries and agonizing over it.
 It’s a shame that we don’t see more of that… but then again, I suppose there’s enough of Ash blaming himself for everything.

 I also feel like Yoshida isn’t really examining or acknowledging any similarities between Ash and the mercenaries.
 Ash is above them simply because, from the beginning, he hasn’t really wanted any of this and we already like him and know he’s not a bad guy.
 And that’s fine.
 The comparison is an interesting one, though, if only because I thought it was hilarious the first time through when Dino called in a freaking army to kidnap Ash because nothing else would overpower him.